+(10) To maintain qualification with ERCOT to provide FRS from Fast Frequency Response (FFR), each Resource will be subject to an FFR qualification test at a date and time determined by ERCOT and known only to ERCOT and the affected Transmission Service Provider (TSP) as applicable, to verify the ability to respond to an ERCOT Dispatch Instruction.
+To successfully pass this test, within ten minutes of the receipt of the ERCOT Dispatch Instruction by the Resource’s QSE, the Resource’s response shall not be less than 95% of the requested MW deployment, nor more than 105% of the lesser of the following:

+(a) The Resource’s Ancillary Service Resource Responsibility for FRS; or

+(b) The MW deployment.

+The requested MW deployment for Resources capable of FFR will be the sum of the Resource’s Ancillary Service Resource Responsibility for FRS and the additional capacity between the telemetered HSL and the telemetered LSL.
+If a Resource has responded to an actual event in compliance with items (a) and (b) above in the rolling 365-day period, ERCOT will use that response in lieu of an FFR test.
+If a Resource has not responded to an ERCOT Dispatch Instruction in compliance with items (a) and (b) above, in either a deployment event or an FFR test, in any rolling 365-day period, it is subject to an FFR test by ERCOT.
+All performance evaluations will apply on an individual Resource basis.

+(11) ERCOT may revoke the Ancillary Service qualification of any Resource providing FFR if that Resource has two Resource performance failures, either in a manual deployment event or a frequency triggered event, within any rolling 365-day period.
+A performance failure is defined as a response less than 95% or more than 105% of the Resource’s Ancillary Service Resource Responsibility for RRS or FRS within 15 cycles of a triggering event or within ten minutes of an ERCOT Dispatch Instruction.
+This shall result in disqualification of that Resource.
+After six months of disqualification, a Resource may reapply for qualification provided it submits a corrective action plan to ERCOT that identifies actions taken to correct performance deficiencies and the disqualified Resource successfully passes a new test as specified in Section 8.1.1.2.1.6, Frequency Response Service Qualification.

 8.1.1.2.1.2 Responsive Reserve Service Qualification

 (1) RRS may be provided by:

 (a) Unloaded Generation Resources that are On-Line;

+(b) Quick Start Generation Resources (QSGRs);

-(b) Load Resources controlled by high-set under-frequency relays;
+(c) Load Resources that may or may not be controlled by high-set under-frequency relays;

-(c) Hydro RRS; or
+(d) Generation Resources operating in the synchronous condenser fast-response mode; or

-(d) Controllable Load Resources.
+(e) Controllable Load Resources.

-(2) The amount of RRS provided by individual Generation Resources and Controllable Load Resources is specified in the Operating Guides.
-Each Resource providing RRS must be On-Line and capable of ramping the Resource’s Ancillary Service Resources Responsibility for RRS within ten minutes of the notice to deploy RRS, must be immediately responsive to system frequency, and must be able to maintain the scheduled level of deployment for the period of service commitment.
+(2) The amount of RRS provided by individual Generation Resources and Load Resources is limited to ten times its telemetered emergency ramp rate.
+Each Resource providing RRS must be capable of ramping the Resource’s Ancillary Service Resources Responsibility for RRS within ten minutes of the notice to deploy RRS, and must be able to maintain the scheduled level of deployment for the period of service commitment.
 The amount of RRS on a Generation Resource may be further limited by requirements of the Operating Guides.

-(3) A QSE’s Load Resource must be loaded and capable of unloading the scheduled amount of RRS within ten minutes of instruction by ERCOT and must either be immediately responsive to system frequency or be interrupted by action of under-frequency relays with settings as specified by the Operating Guides.
+(3) A Load Resource must be loaded and capable of unloading the scheduled amount of RRS within ten minutes of instruction by ERCOT and must either be immediately responsive to system frequency or be interrupted by action of under-frequency relays with settings as specified by the Operating Guides.

 (4) Any QSE providing RRS shall provide communications equipment to receive ERCOT telemetered control deployments of RRS.